Analysis of AV1 Coding Tools

 This article comprises two parts.
-In part one I will focus on providing an analysis of the AV1 coding tools that in part 2 will become the basis for exploring with libaom which are most useful in the pursuit of better coding performance (speed) and efficiency (bitrate savings) using the open-source encoder, libaom.
+In part one I will focus on providing an analysis of the AV1 coding tools that in part 2 will become the basis for exploring which tools are most useful in the pursuit of better coding performance (speed) and efficiency (bitrate savings) using the open-source encoder, libaom.

 As video engineers and codec practitioners know, coding tools must show a reasonable advantage in the area of bitrate efficiency to be adopted.
 However, we must also consider processing cost for the tool as there are some tools that could yield efficiency benefits, but remain impractical based on the use case.

-Let’s dig into libaom as the case study for analyzing AV1’s coding tools.
-Table 1 reveals no fewer than 35 control flags that can be toggled on or off in libaom, while Table 2 shows the libaom parameters used for testing.an
+Digging into libaom as the case study for analyzing AV1’s coding tools, we can see in Table 1 that no fewer than 35 control flags can be toggled on or off in libaom, while Table 2 shows the libaom parameters used for testing.

 A few notes on testing: